The ‘Needs to Know’

 Another village that we visited in January 2014 when the fields were too wet to walk.
 What can we tell you about the lovely village of King’s Sutton?

 Well it’s one of the larger villages of Northamptonshire, situated at the far southwest tip of the county in the valley of the River Cherwell, which marks its border with Oxfordshire.
-Lying some four miles (6.4km) south-east of the market town of Banbury.
+It sits some 4 miles (6.4km) south-east of the market town of Banbury.

 It’s a very old village, the church dating back to Norman times.
 There’s lots to see so…..